The Daily Life Of A Sterile Processing Technician: A Behind-The-Scenes Look

 Career Outlook

-The demand for Sterile Processing Technicians is anticipated to continue growing in the coming years.
-According to the BLS, employment of Sterile Processing Technicians is projected to grow 7% from 2019 to 2029, that is faster than the average for all jobs.
+The need for sterile processing technologists is anticipated to rise even further.
+Per the BLS, sterile processing technicians’ employment is expected to grow 7% between 2019 and 2029, which is faster than the average for all occupations.

 Read More